The Channel of the Mind

 Disturbances of pitta and rajas in mano vaha srotas are often caused by excess heat and upward moving energy in the body, imbalances in the liver, periods of intense focus or ambition, as well as a tendency to disregard the needs of one’s body in favor of achieving one’s goals.

 Pitta can also be elevated in the mind as a result of a pitta-provoking diet, which may include too many hot, spicy, sour, oily, or fried foods.

 Kapha and the Mind

-Aggravations of kapha and tamas in mano vaha srotas are often caused by excess density and heaviness in the physical, mental, and emotional spheres, and can also involve an excess of downward moving energy in the body.
-Excess kapha in the mind is also triggered by an overly sedentary lifestyle, a lack of stimulation or interest in one’s life, inadequate exercise, a sluggish digestive fire, or a kapha-provoking diet—which might include too many especially heavy, dense, or cold foods (like cheese, ice cream, and fried foods).
+Aggravations of kapha and tamas in mano vaha srotas are often caused by an overly sedentary lifestyle, a lack of stimulation or interest in one’s life, inadequate exercise, a sluggish digestive fire, and an excess of downward moving energy in the body.

 Correcting Imbalances of the Mind

 The Ayurvedic tradition is a holistic approach to health and healing.
 As such, disturbances of the mind must be understood from a broad perspective that includes our physical, mental, emotional, and even spiritual health.

 Restoring balance to the channel of the mind can involve a diverse array of therapeutic strategies, and it is certainly ideal to seek the guidance of a trained Ayurvedic practitioner to guide you in your journey.